 Advertising, as we know it, came into existence in the early 1900s.
 Shortly after inception, fraudulent advertising was banned in 44 states at the time.
 On the heels of this ban, states enacted various statutes to deal with particular types of fraudulent ads that have evolved to today’s laws on fraudulent ads.

 Types of False Ads

 The ultimate goal of fraudulent ads is to get customers to pay for services or products they would never otherwise have considered.
-To better understand how false advertising works, you need to look at the various forms of fraudulent ads and how they are meant to fleece customers.
+To better understand how false advertising works, you need to look at the various forms of fraudulent ads and how they are meant to fleece customers in 2023.

 1. Hidden Fees

 Advertisers can push publicity for a product at one price.
 When you try to buy the product at that price, you will end up paying more for hidden charges like shipping, additional fees, etc. This is one of the oldest tricks in the book and a false advertising scam.

 A bait-and-switch happens when a firm advertises a product with certain features and a specific price point only to make it unavailable while selling you a more expensive one.
 This can be done much quicker in the world of digital marketing and online advertising.

 Mislabeling is a popular form of fraudulent advertising, and it happens when a business sells a product by using false or misleading information.

 For example, an advertisement will use photos that aren’t of the actual product or make false claims.
 Other businesses will go as far as falsifying labels on products to mislead consumers on their true nature.

 Crafty advertisers know that if they compare their products to the competition and come out on top, it’ll give them traction.
 However, what deceptive comparisons do is pit a business’ products in areas that beat the competitors’ features, without disclosing the other features for an accurate comparison.